syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 to exit the watch mode.

-If at this stage you create another Kubernetes cluster and follow similar steps as the above, the Jenkins Promise dependencies would also be installed on the new Worker cluster.
+If at this stage you create another Kubernetes cluster and follow similar steps as the above, the Jenkins Promise Dependencies would also be installed on the new Worker cluster.

 Later in this tutorial you will learn how to make certain Promises available in